Best Combat Machete of 2017!

 The classic Kukri design is always a favourite choice by survivalists and military enthusiasts worldwide.
 Whilst it’s most certainly a deadly tactical weapon, it’s also extremely good for general brush clearing duties and is one of those ultimate multi-purpose tools people like to carry.

 The Ka-Bar, is a well-known brand, and this modern take on the Kukri should prove to be a real contender.
+The following are a quick run-down of the specs, you can see more detailed specifications here.

 · 8.5-Inch blade.